talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer applicationId = 56; // Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
     Integer campaignId = 56; // Integer | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
+    Boolean skipDuplicates = true; // Boolean | An indicator of whether to skip duplicate coupon values instead of causing an error.
+Duplicate values are ignored when `skipDuplicates=true`.
-    String upFile = "upFile_example"; // String | The file with the information about the data that should be imported. try {
+    String upFile = "upFile_example"; // String | The file containing the data that is being imported. try {
-      ModelImport result = apiInstance.importCoupons(applicationId, campaignId, upFile);
+      ModelImport result = apiInstance.importCoupons(applicationId, campaignId, skipDuplicates, upFile);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#importCoupons");